Our Roots - Hernder Estate WinesHernder Winery is Open 7 days a week, year round!

 Since it’s humble beginnings, Hernder Estate Wines has expanded it’s operation five fold to presently producing more than 25 varieties of VQA wines from it’s 500 acres of land spread between St. Catharines and Beamsville.
 Since their very first international recognition in 1995, Hernder Estate Wines have gone on to achieve many more domestic and international awards adding special recognition to the Hernder legacy.

 Current plantings focus on traditional Vitis Vinifera varieties including Chardonnay, Riesling, Gewürztraminer, Cabernet Sauvignon, Merlot, Cabernet Franc, and Pinot Gris.
-Other popular varieties include sturdy French hybrids that are ideally suited to our cool climate growing region and include Vidal, Baco Noir and Maréchel Foch.
+Other popular varieties include sturdy French hybrids that are ideally suited to our cool climate growing region and include Vidal, Baco Noir.
 The juice from these grapes is then vinified using a blend of traditional methods and modern technology that includes a complete inventory of the finest equipment for the field, pressing, tankage, and cooperage.

 All Hernder table wines are produced from 100% Ontario grapes, and all have attained the V.Q.A.
 (Vintners Quality Alliance) status.
-A new foray into Fruit Wines & Iced Fruit Wines, utilizing all different types of Ontario fruit has proven to be a successful addition to Hernder’s outstanding collection.
+Fruit Wines & Iced Fruit Wines have been a huge success, utilizing all different types of Ontario fruit has proven to be a successful addition to Hernder’s outstanding collection.
 All wines are available in the spacious retail wine shop and gift boutique.

 This “must see” destination features an entrance through Niagara’s only covered bridge, to stone walled patios surrounding the original post and beam structure.
 In it’s most picturesque setting, Hernder Estates has become known as Ontario’s “Wedding Winery” with over 125 receptions held annually in rooms to seat up to 500 in total indoors, with 150 accommodated on the 2 patios.